Pan1cs/Pan1cs/README.md

 :wave:

 Greetings!
 My name is Elias.
 I am a student at the Hive Helsinki code school.
-Currently working Freelance at Welocalize as a Machine Learning Data Analyst.
+Currently working Freelance at Welocalize as a Data Analyst.